-When applied on the external parts of your vagina, Tea Tree oil can get rid of any infection and/or odor causing bacteria and soothe any irritations you might have down there.
+Why it works: Tea Tree oil is packed with antibacterial and antifungal properties and has been proven to treat infections and wounds.
+When applied to the external parts of your vagina, Tea Tree oil can get rid of any infection and/or odor-causing bacteria and soothe any irritations you might have down there.

-NO 8: Indian gooseberry can help treat vaginal odor.
+8. Indian gooseberry can help treat vaginal odor

-NO 9: Drink Cranberry juice for your overall vaginal health and odor.
+9. Drink Cranberry juice for your overall vaginal health and odor

 Don’t you just love that sweet, sour and tarty taste of organic cranberry juice?
 I swear it has an addictive taste.
 But even if you’re not a fan of its taste, you might want to consider including cranberry juice in your diet every week for the sake of your vaginal health.
 It will also help reduce the symptoms of vaginal odor.

-NO 10: Water: your vagina needs plenty of water.
+10. Water: your vagina needs plenty of water

 This should have been number 1 on this list of vaginal odor remedies, but I know you all would skip it in a blinking second so I squeezed it on here.
 Your vagina needs water ladies.